Jameela Jamil: Activism

 Late in 2015, Jamil launched Why Not People?, an events and membership company dedicated to hosting live entertainment events accessible to people with disabilities.
 In March 2018, Jamil created an Instagram account called I Weigh, inspired by a picture that she came across online of Kourtney, Kim and Khloé Kardashian with their half-sisters Kendall and Kylie Jenner, detailing each woman's weight.
 Jamil describes I Weigh as "a movement... for us to feel valuable and see how amazing we are, and look past the flesh on our bones".
 The account welcomes submissions of followers' non-edited or airbrushed selfies using the hashtag #iweigh, with text describing the things that they feel grateful for or proud of.
 In part due to this work, Jamil was listed as one of BBC's 100 Women during 2018.

 Jamil has been a critic of diet shakes and appetite suppressants.
 She explained that in her teens she starved herself, took laxatives and tips from celebrities on how to maintain a low weight.
-She has criticised the Kardashians, rapper Cardi B, and other influencers for promoting diet suppressants via social media.
-Jamil created a petition via change.org, titled "Stop celebrities promoting toxic diet products on social media", with a goal of reaching 150,000 signatures.
-She called upon social media networks such as Facebook, Twitter, and Instagram to ban the practice, noting its dangerous rhetoric on impressionable teenagers.
+She has criticised the Kardashians, rapper Cardi B, and other influencers for promoting diet suppressants on social media.
+Jamil created a petition on change.org titled "Stop celebrities promoting toxic diet products on social media", with a goal of reaching 150,000 signatures.
+She called upon social media networks such as Facebook, Twitter, and Instagram to ban the practice, noting its dangerous effects on teenagers.
 In September 2019, Instagram rolled out new global policy restrictions to help protect teen users.